What are AI Agents? How AI Enhances Human Work to Boost Productivity

 • Improved task accuracy and consistency: AI agents are designed to follow instructions precisely and apply rules consistently, helping to minimise manual errors in data entry, transaction processing, and routine decision-making.
 While not infallible, AI agents contribute to greater accuracy and reliability across repetitive processes.

 • Scalability and round-the-clock availability: unlike human workers, AI agents do not require rest and can operate continuously, 24 hours a day.
 This enables businesses to scale their operations in response to increased demand without the need to hire additional staff.
 With autonomous agents in place, businesses can maintain uninterrupted, high-quality service and support – even outside standard working hours.
+According to Gartner, AI agents are expected to handle 20% of interactions across the buyer journey by 2028.

 • Cost optimisation: by automating tasks, enhancing efficiency, and reducing the likelihood of errors, AI agents contribute to lower operational expenses.
 This includes savings on labour, avoiding expense errors, and making more effective use of resources through improved allocation.